Otho: Death

 Otho was still in command of a formidable force as the Dalmatian legions had reached Aquileia and the spirit of his soldiers and their officers was unbroken.
 He was resolved to accept the verdict of the battle that his own impatience had hastened.
 In a speech, he bade farewell to those about him, declaring: "It is far more just to perish one for all, than many for one", and then retiring to rest soundly for some hours.
 Early in the morning he stabbed himself in the heart with a dagger, which he had concealed under his pillow, and died as his attendants entered the tent.

-Otho's ashes were placed within a modest monument.
-He had reigned three months.
-His funeral was celebrated at once as he had wished.
+Otho had reigned three months; his ashes were placed within a modest monument and funeral was celebrated at once as he had wished.
 A plain tomb was erected in his honour at Brixellum, with the inscription Diis Manibus Marci Othonis.
-His 91-day reign would be the shortest until that of Pertinax, whose reign lasted 87 days in 193 during the Year of the Five Emperors.
+His 91-day reign was the shortest until that of Pertinax, whose reign lasted 87 days in 193 during the Year of the Five Emperors.